sonali-tamhankar/health-ai-learning-library/ai-a-to-z.md

 ## 2027: The Role-Aware Practical Series

-A healthcare-focused series examining what AI concepts mean for clinical, operational, research and analytics, data and technology, and executive and governance roles.
+A healthcare-focused, scenario-based series examining what AI concepts mean for clinical, operational, research and analytics, data and technology, and executive and governance roles.

 **Coming January 2027.**